Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 were helping me out definitely seemed to know what they're talking about.
-Sometimes "disabling" statsd sends is implemented by pointing to a random host or port that's not listening (been there done that) and is hence not the best idea.
+Sometimes "disabling" statsd sends is implemented by pointing to a random host or port that's not listening (been there done that) and is hence not the best idea!
 </li>
 </ul>

-Takeaway: If you use statsd in high-performance situations, use client libraries that buffer udp writes and optionally offload preliminary calculations to the client side.
+Takeaway: If you use statsd in high-performance situations, use optimized client libraries .
 Or use client libraries such as go-metrics, but be prepared to pay a processing tax on all of your servers.
 Be aware that slow NICs and sending to non-listening destinations will slow your